Madagascar in a few words

 Two main seasons

-There are 2 seasons on the island: the dry season, which lasts from April to October, and the rainy season, which lasts from November to March.
-During the dry season, temperatures can reach 30°C.
+On the island of Madagascar, there are two distinct seasons: the dry season, which lasts from April to October, and the rainy season, from November to March.
+During the dry season, temperatures can reach up to 30°C.

 Climat à Madagascar